tuaris/FreeBSD-Coin-Ports/README.md

-FreeBSD-Coin-Ports
+FreeBSD Coin Ports
 ==================

-FreeBSD Ports for Several Alternative Crypto Currencies

-Instructions on how to use these can be found at:
+These are FreeBSD Ports for Several Alternative Crypto Currencies.
+Instructions on how to use these files can be found at:

 http://www.unibia.com/unibianet/freebsd/freebsd-ports-many-alternative-crypto-currencies

-Current supported currencies are:
+Current supported list of currencies are:

 - binarycoin
 - bonuscoin